 Video file types each have their own unique characteristics that make them perfect for specific functions.
-This exclusivity forces users to choose between them more often that not.
-The most important factor in this decision is which extension’s traits best suit your specific needs.
-To help you pinpoint the perfect video file type, here’s a breakdown of both the advantages and disadvantages of popular file formats.
+This exclusivity forces users to choose between them more often than not.
+The most important factor in this decision is which extension best suits your specific needs.
+To help you pinpoint the perfect video file type, here’s a breakdown of popular file formats.

 The MOV video file was developed by Apple and was designed to give users distinct advantages.
 One of the benefits of MOV is it’s high in quality.
 For film purists and creators wishing to create long digital movies, MOV’s quality maintenance is crucial.
 Working with MOV helps sustain the optimal video quality throughout a project.
 Though MOV is affiliated with Apple, the files are opened with Windows via Quicktime Player.

 A big issue with MOV is the lack of support across media players.
 A lot of users will have to download new software to playback a MOV.
 They’re also massive files, which will require more hard drive space and could slow down older hardware.
 Ultimately, the MOV is for a niche group of users, particularly ones concerned with video quality.
 Though lesser-used in general, they have strong value to a minority of users.

 The FLV video file is an Adobe Flash video file – the most popular video file type on the internet.
 The massive following of FLV comes from its capability to function optimally within the most popular browsers.
 Because of this, prevalent video sites such as YouTube use FLV as a standard.
 Another reason the FLV video type is used so often is it works on multiple video formats including advertisements.

 A downfall to FLV is it slows website that host large quantities of it.
 This is the case especially for visitors with slower internet access.
 On a short-term basis, this is quite a big problem.
 However, though this is a concern, internet access progressively increases so it will become less of a bother in the future.